sgbstats/sebstools/README.md

 ## sebstools

-A collection of fucntions that I  use sometime
+A collection of functions that I  use sometime

 ### afilliations